-This SEC Office of Investor Education and Advocacy Investor Bulletin provides some basic facts about variable annuities and how they work.
+The SEC's Office of Investor Education and Advocacy is issuing this bulletin to educate investors about variable annuities and how they work.
 Variable annuities are complex products, and this Investor Bulletin focuses solely on the basics.
-For more in-depth information about variable annuities, see our companion publication, Variable Annuities: What You Should Know, available at www.sec.gov/investor/pubs/varannty.htm.
+For more in-depth information about variable annuities, see our companion publication, Variable Annuities: What You Should Know.

 A variable annuity is an investment product with insurance features.
 It allows you to select from a menu of investment choices, typically mutual funds, within the variable annuity and, at a later date—such as retirement—allows you to receive a stream of payments over time.
 The value of your variable annuity will depend on how your investment choices perform.